jambuur/APEDSK99/README.md

 # 13/09/2020 UPDATE:
-I am nearly finished with a new version, based on an Ethernet/SD shield.
+I am nearly (couple of weeks) finished with a new version, based on an Ethernet/SD shield.
 It will have improved BASIC CALL() support and a substantial performance increase.
 But its most important feature will be BASIC support for loading/saving DOAD files from an FTP server.
 It will allow you to share updates to any DOAD with your favourite emulator within seconds.
 Stay tuned!

 # APEDSK99
 ### *Arduino DSKx emulator shield for the TI99/4a*